Weights & Measures, Physical Appearance and Why Males are Stronger than Females; in D&D

 To get on with it, to determine maximum ca

-capacity, check your strength against the fol
+capacity, check your STR against the fol

 table and find your multiple by race.
 This m